 Mallorca is the largest of the Balearic Islands, sitting off the east coast of Spain in the sunny Mediterranean and enjoying all the crystal blue water that comes with the territory.
 The whole island is hardly more than 100km, but it is surprisingly full of adorable hillside towns, dramatic cliffs that plunge into the sea below, spectacular sandy beaches, and even tiny mountain ranges.
 My friend Katy and I rented a car to explore the island better, and I would readily recommend this to anyone as a reasonably affordable, and certainly the best, way to get around and really see Mallorca.
-Unfortunately for us (although my Spanish isn’t the best anyway), the primary language is Catalan, but we found that everything is very well signed, and often even in English, so getting around was hardly a challenge.
+Check out a few of our favourite destinations around Mallorca.

 Cap de Formentor